Deep Learning in Asset Pricing

 The SDF composition is different for FNN, where the first 14 characteristics are almost only in the trading friction and past return category.
-More specifically, this SDF loads heavily on short-term reversal, illiquidity measured by unexplained volume and size, which confirms the suspicion that a simple forecasting approach focuses mainly on illiquid penny stocks.
-This in line with the findings of the previous section and Table \ref{fig:lstm}.
-The no-arbitrage condition is necessary to discipline the model to capture the pricing information in other characteristics.
+More specifically, this SDF loads heavily on short-term reversal, illiquidity measured by unexplained volume and size, which raises the suspicion that a simple forecasting approach might focus mainly on illiquid penny stocks.
+The no-arbitrage condition with informative test assets seems to be necessary to discipline the model to capture the pricing information in other characteristics.
+Figure \ref{fig:VI-GAN-g} shows the variable importance ranking for the conditioning vector $g$.
+The GAN test assets depend on all six major anomaly categories.
+These test assets ensure that the GAN SDF also reflects this information.
 The linear model with regularization also selects variables from all six categories among the first 9 variables.
-Note, that the elastic net penalty will remove characteristics that are close substitutes, e.g. as the dividend-price ratio (\texttt{D2P}) and book-to-market ratio (\texttt{BEME}) capture similar information, the regularized model only selects one of them.
+Note, that the elastic net penalty removes characteristics that are close substitutes, for example, as the dividend-price ratio (\texttt{D2P}) and book-to-market ratio (\texttt{BEME}) capture similar information, the regularized model only selects one of them.
 The linear model without regularization cannot handle the large number of variables and not surprisingly results in a different ranking.